 You will also be required to attend an immigrant visa interview after the NVC transfers the supporting documentation to the consular post.

-At the immigrant visa interview a consular officer will ask you questions to confirm the accuracy of the information provided in the immigrant petition.
+At the immigrant visa interview, a consular officer will ask you questions to confirm the accuracy of the information provided in the immigrant petition.
 In addition, the consular officer may request to review the original documents submitted as copies to NVC.
 You will be notified of the decision made on your application at the interview.
 Provided the application is approved, the consular officer will retain your passport for visa stamping.

 Your passport with embossed immigrant visa stamp will be returned to you within approximately one week of the interview.
 You will also receive a sealed immigrant packet to present upon your initial entry to the US as a permanent resident.

-Upon receipt of your passport you may enter the US by presenting your unexpired immigrant visa and sealed immigrant packet at a US port of entry.
+Upon receipt of your passport, you may enter the US by presenting your unexpired immigrant visa and sealed immigrant packet at a US port of entry.
 Your permanent residency will become effective on the date you are admitted.

-Your immigrant visa will serve as evidence of your permanent residency until your permanent resident card, or green card, is issued.
+Your immigrant visa will serve as evidence of your permanent residency until your permanent resident card, or Green Card, is issued.

 Maintaining Permanent Residence

-Successful applicants will be provided a Green Card, or permanent residence card, valid for ten years, at which point you will need to apply renew the card.
+Successful applicants will be provided a Green Card, or permanent residence card, valid for ten years, at which point you will need to apply to renew the card.